EURODEO/openradardata-requirements/Deliverable_Requirements.md

 - secondary

 *Clarifications:*
-- Visualisation is out of scope of FEMDI.
-The responsibilty of the RODEO API will end to supply the data.
+- This U03 will not introduce new system requirements to U02.
 - Potential additional use case to be considered

 *Acceptance criteria:*
 - same as U02

 *Consequences and decisions:*
-- This U03 will not introduce new system requirements to U02
+- Visualisation is out of scope of FEMDI and also ORD supply.
+The responsibilty of the ORD API will end to supply the data.

 ### U04 - EUMETNET Members uses RODEO for data exchange

-“EUMETNET members want to replace the bilateral data exchange with RODEO.
+“EUMETNET members want to replace the bilateral data exchange with ORD supply.
 They want the 3D-volume data as fast as possible as a high priority user.
 They are familiar with the data formats and the radar data processing.
 They will build their national forecasting services on this data.”

 *Requirements:*
-- requires 3D-volume radar data
+- Requires 3D-volume radar data (real-time D02)
-- requires automized fetching of data from an interface, automized set of rules for selecting data (radar-wise, spatially, variables)
+- Requires automized fetching of data from an interface, automized set of rules for selecting data (radar identification, location, radar quantities, elevation angles)
-- a 24 - hour cache is suitable, doesn't require the large archive
+- A 24 - hour cache is suitable, doesn't require the large archive
-- requires the authorization and priorization for the data use
+- Requires the authorization and priorization for the data use
-- reqiures a fast connection to data, no in-between processing
+- Reqiures a fast connection to data, no in-between processing
+- For redundancy, could require a two sets of 24-hour caches in two separate locations.

 *Priority:*
 - primary

 *Clarifications:*
-- Clarify is the API providing links to S3 or to data (for composites)
+- Clarification can the direct links to S3 be used, are there any security limitations in this solution.
+- The plans of WP2 FEMDI API gateway for authorization
+- The structure of S3 archive, to define the optimized speed to use the archive.

 *Acceptance criteria:*
-- Perfromance validation results for fetching different sizes of data batches in the defined SLA of timeliness, availablity and completeness
+- Performance validation results for fetching different sizes of data batches in the defined timeliness, availablity and completeness with a test user.

 *Consequences and decisions:*
 - The SLAs for RODEO needs to be defined following the QoS planned.
-- Prioritized data use (FEMDI is not supporting this at the moment)
+- Prioritized data use (clarify if WP2 FEMDI is supporting this)
-- can bypass this with direct links to S3 fro EUMETNET members
+- If no security issues, build direct links to S3 for EUMETNET members to have fast access to the data.
+- Clarify the need for redundancy and the cost implications.

 ### U05 EUMETNET members are visualising OPERA products in the forecasting services